 Our main concern then is to identify rules that select, for each profile of agents' symmetric single-peaked preferences, a vector of individually rational allotments.
 We call such rules individually rational.
 But since the set of individually rational rules is extremely large, and some of them are arbitrary and non-interesting, we would like to focus further on rules that are also efficient, strategy-proof, and satisfy some minimal fairness requirement.
 A rule is efficient if it selects, at each profile, a Pareto optimal vector of allotments: no other choices of (i) integer unit of the good to be allotted or (ii) vector of allotments, or (iii) both, can make all agents better off, and at least one of them strictly better off.
 We characterize the class of all efficient rules by means of two properties.
 First, the allotted amount of the good is the closest integer to the sum of agents' peaks.
 Second, all agents are rationed in the same direction: all receive more than their peaks, if the integer to be allotted is larger than the sum of the peaks, or all receive less, otherwise.
 A rule is strategy-proof if it induces, at each profile, truth-telling as a weakly dominant strategy in its associated direct revelation game.
-Our fairness requirement will be related to two alternative and well-known notions of envy-freeness, that we will adapt to our setting (justified envy-freeness from losses and envy-freeness from awards).1
+Our fairness requirements will be related to two alternative and well-known notions of envy-freeness on awards).

-We first show that there is no rule that is simultaneously efficient and strategy-proof.2 We then proceed by studying separately two subclasses of rules; those that are individually rational and efficient and those that are individually rational and strategy-proof.
+We first show that there is no rule that is simultaneously efficient and strategyproof on the domain of symmetric single-peaked preferences.
+We then proceed by studying separately two subclasses of rules on the symmetric single-peaked domain; those that are individually rational and efficient and those that are individually rational and strategy-proof.
 For the first subclass, we identify the constrained equal losses rule and the constrained equal awards rule as the unique rules that, in addition of being individually rational and efficient, satisfy also either justified envy-freeness on losses or envy-freeness on awards, respectively.
 These rules divide the efficient integer amount of the good in such a way that all agents experience either equal losses or equal gains, subject to the constraint that all allotments have to be individually rational.
 Specifically, the constrained equal losses rule, evaluated at a profile, selects first the efficient number of integer units.
 Then, to allot this integer amount it proceeds with the rationing from the vector of peaks, by either reducing or increasing the peak of each agent (depending on whether the sum of the peaks is larger or smaller than the integer amount to be allotted) until the total amount is allotted.
 However, it makes sure that the extremes of agents' individually rational intervals are not overcome by excluding any agent from the rationing process as soon as one of the extremes of the agent's individually rational interval is reached, and it continues with the rest.
-The constrained equal awards rule is defined similarly but instead it uses, as the starting vector of the rationing process, either the vector of lower bounds or the vector of upper bounds of the individually rational intervals, depending on whether the sum of the peaks is larger or smaller than the integer amount to be allotted,
+The constrained equal awards rule is

-1See Thomson (2010) for a survey on envy-freeness.
+$^{1}$ See Section 3 for their definitions and justifications, and Thomson (2010) for a survey on envy-freeness.

-2This is in contrast with Sprumont (1991)'s setting, which admits an extremely large class of efficient and strategy-proof rules.
+&lt;sup>2This is in contrast with Sprumont (1991)'s setting, which admits an extremely large class of efficient and strategy-proof rules, even on the larger domain of single-peaked preferences.
 See Barberà, Jackson and Neme (1997) for a characterization of the set of sequential allotment rules as the class of all efficient, strategy-proof and replacement monotonic rules.
-To our knowledge this is the largest subclass of efficient and strategy-proof rules, on the domain of single-peaked profiles, characterized so far.
+To our knowledge this is the largest subclass of efficient and strategy-proof rules characterized so far on the domain of single-peaked preferences.